 What are the main hypnobirthing techniques?

 Hypnobirthing involves teaching women and men to tap back into their instinct for birthing.
 Here are the main hypnobirthing techniques:

 Caron says: "For the majority of women, we are able to both conceive and grow our babies, so why does birth have to be any harder?

-"By using techniques of relaxation and breathing, along with positive images and words, I can equip clients to go into their birthing journey feeling a lot more positive and relaxed," she explains "we link emotional attachment with background music and words, through a series of repetition, which allows couples to associate sounds with feeling calm or even excited about labour."
+"By using techniques of deep relaxation and breathing, along with positive images and words, I can equip clients to go into their birthing journey feeling a lot more positive and relaxed," she explains "we link emotional attachment with background music and words, through a series of repetition, which allows couples to associate sounds with feeling calm or even excited about labour."